 By personalising the customer’s experience with your bank, it not only resonates well with them but it also demonstrates that you understand them.
 This helps in nurturing leads and building better relationships.

-Below, we’ve listed ways you can add personalisation in your customer acquisition strategies to reduce CAC.
+Below, we’ve listed ways you can add personalisation in your customer acquisition strategies to decrease CAC.

 - Address them with their names while communicating with them.
 Add a human touch to your conversations